Daursu/laravel-zero-downtime-migration/README.md

 ```

 ## Usage
-When writing a new migration, specify the `pt-online-schema-change` connection to use, and all your commands will run through `pt-online-schema-change`.
+When writing a new migration, use the helper facade `ZeroDowntimeSchema` instead of Laravel's `Schema`,
+and all your commands will run through `pt-online-schema-change`.

 ```
 <?php

-use Illuminate\Support\Facades\Schema;
 use Illuminate\Database\Schema\Blueprint;
 use Illuminate\Database\Migrations\Migration;
+use Daursu\ZeroDowntimeMigration\ZeroDowntimeSchema;

 class AddPhoneNumberToUsersTable extends Migration
 {